cakephp/docs/en/installation.rst

 -  Microsoft SQL Server (2012 or higher)
 -  SQLite 3

+The Oracle database is supported through the
+`Driver for Oracle Database <https://github.com/CakeDC/cakephp-oracle-driver>`_ community plugin.

 .. note::

     All built-in drivers require PDO.
 You should make sure you have the correct